Surging oil prices and energy companies send stocks higher

 EU authorities had said the move was coming in response to the U.S. import duties.
 On Twitter, Trump threatened to impose a 20 percent tax on cars imported from the EU if barriers to trade are not removed soon.
 He had previously ordered the U.S. Trade Representative to look into possible tariffs or quotas on imported cars and car parts.

+That jolted car companies.
 In Germany, shares of BMW lost 1.1 percent and Daimler sank 0.3 percent.
 Daimler fell more than 4 percent Thursday after it said Chinese tariffs on U.S. cars would contribute to a decline in its earnings this year.
+Ford and Toyota also dipped while Peugeot and General Motors rose.

-Open source software maker Red Hat dropped 12.3 percent to $145.41 after it cut its sales forecasts due to the strengthening dollar.
+Open source software maker Red Hat dropped 12.4 percent to $145.12 after it cut its sales forecasts due to the strengthening dollar.
 Other technology companies also declined.
 The industry has been leading the market for more than a year, but it makes more of its sales outside the U.S. than any other major S&P 500 sector.
-Microsoft fell 0.8 percent to $100.30 and chipmaker Nvidia lost 1.8 percent to $252.40.
+Micron Technology fell 3.7 percent to $57.23 and Nvidia lost 1.9 percent to $252.23.

 OVERSEAS: The CAC 40 in France climbed 1.3 percent and Britain’s FTSE 100 gained 1.7 percent.
 In Germany the DAX rose 0.5 percent.